John Allison is an editor at the Pittsburgh Post-Gazette.

 Seamus is a regular contributor to many publications including Court TV’s Crime Library, Penthouse, Reader’s Digest, Stuff magazine, Spin and The Forward.
 He has won a number of journalism awards and is currently working on a comic novel set in Pennsylvania’s coal country.
 He lives in the woods of northeastern Pennsylvania with his wife, Kren, and four children, Miriam, Yona, Seneca and Liam.

-Pittsburgh Quarterly’s creative director since April 2008, Jennifer came to Pittsburgh from another steel town — Bethlehem, Pa.
+Pittsburgh Quarterly’s creative director from 2008 through 2017, Jennifer came to Pittsburgh from another steel town — Bethlehem, Pa.
 She attended Carnegie Mellon University for graphic design, fell in love with the city, graduated and stayed.
-Jennifer is responsible for the overall look of the magazine and pittsburghquarterly.com.
 She also performs across the country, singing and traveling with the Pittsburgh-based Boilermaker Jazz Band.
 Jennifer lives in Deutschtown on the North Side with her husband and daughter.

 Tim drew political cartoons for the Pittsburgh Post-Gazette for nearly 30 years.
 His work appeared in national newspapers, newsmagazines and on network television.
 He also paints and has drawn comic strips, written and illustrated a column and feature stories, and written one-act plays.
 And, he plays in a blues-zydeco band: piano and, uh… accordion.